soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 Once again, this code looks almost exactly like `copyFiles`, but the types are different.
-Haskell's combination of parametric polymorphism + type class for abstractions is really powerful, and has helped us to reduce quite a bit of code.
+Haskell's combination of parametric polymorphism + type class for abstractions is really powerful, and has helped us reduce quite a bit of code.

 ---